yezhiqiu258/LJFRFT/README.md

-This repository provides the structural code and model logic corresponding to our manuscript submitted to Signal Processing.
+This repository contains the structural code and model logic associated with our manuscript *Trainable Joint Time-Vertex Fractional Fourier Transform*, submitted to *Signal Processing*.
-The full version will be made publicly available after paper acceptance.
+The full version will be made publicly available upon acceptance.